 Muskegon Museum of Art

 The Muskegon Museum of Art has a large variety of canvas art in its permanent collection as well as sculptures, textiles, and glass.
-Exhibits rotate seasonally but often include something fun for the children.
+New exhibits rotate seasonally but often include something fun for the children.
 Recently a LEGO exhibit went through town.

 The Museum is at 296 W. Webster Ave.

 Bonus Trip: Walk next door to the Hackley Library and go upstairs.
 It’s another example of the beautiful architecture of the area.
-You can get a bird’s eye view of Hackley Park below.
+It’s a great spot to get a bird’s eye view of Hackley Park below.

 USS LST 393 Veteran’s Museum

 This permanently docked museum places you on board the USS LST 393.
-LST stands for Landing Ship Tank and this one is one of the only two remaining.
+LST stands for Landing Ship Tanks and this one is one of the only two remaining in the United States.

 And if you can swing it, according to local residents, the “best part of the LST is yoga on the deck.”

 The Veteran’s Museum is docked at 560 Mart Street.
-It’s open every day during the May through September.
+It’s open every day from May through September.

 Muskegon Heritage Museum

-Another one of our favorite fun things to do in Muskegon is to visit the Heritage Museum.
+Another one of the best things to do in Muskegon is to visit the Heritage Museum.

-They are open May to October at 561 W. Western Ave.
+They are open from May to October at 561 W. Western Ave.

 SS Milwaukee Clipper

-Another of the Muskegon Museums that docks on the water is the SS Milwaukee Clipper.
+Another of the Muskegon Museums that docks on the shores of Lake Michigan is the SS Milwaukee Clipper.
 If you’ve ever imagined luxury ocean liners, this boat should be among them.

-Yet, the Clipper sailed from Muskegon to Milwaukee, not across the ocean.
+Yet, the Clipper sailed the Great Lakes from Muskegon to Milwaukee, not across the ocean.
 However, if you’ve never seen the size of Lake Michigan, this trip is quite the voyage, taking more than three hours to cross the water.